 - Then repeat with the final third of tomatoes, salt, onions, and salt.

 Cover well with plastic wrap (or you’ll fill your house with the smell of onions overnight) and let the bowl stand overnight.
 In the morning, you’ll see how much water you’ve removed from the mixture.
 See picture below.
 There is no added water in this picture.

 - Pour mixture into a colander and drain.
 Return tomato mixture back to the bowl and fill with cold water and rinse well and drain again.
 Repeat one more time, each time shaking the the colander well to release as much water and liquid from the mixture.
 Make sure you have strainer in the bottom of your sink to collect the seeds!

 - Add the tomatoes and onions to a 12-16 quart stock pot.
-Add 1 cup of water to the pot.
 Add the cinnamon sticks and bay leaves to the pot.

 - Cut out two squares of cheese cloth roughly 8-inches (20cm) — make sure the square has at least two layers to it — and measure out your spices (except the cinnamon and bay) and divide them between the two squares.
 Tie the squares up well together so the spices can’t fall out.
 Add them to the pot.

 - Taking slightly larger squares of cheese cloth, repeat the same process with the apples, dividing 1-pound per square and tie them up.